WeCanCodeIT/java-exercises/virtual-pet-shelter/README.md

 We're going to use TDD to drive the creation of an application that simulates you taking care of the pets in a shelter.

 Include a game loop in this project, too.
 It should query the user, then call the appropriate method(s) on `VirtualPetShelter` and/or `VirtualPet`.
+In general, your `VirtualPetApp` should talk to your `VirtualPetShelter`, and your `VirtualPetShelter` should talk to your `VirtualPet`.
+Try to avoid `VirtualPetApp` talking directly to `VirtualPet` instances, apart from accessing basic information about pets (via `get*` methods).

 ### Example Interactions